 If you suspect fraudulent use of a Blue Badge, please report it to West Sussex County Council:

 Any allegation will be investigated in the strictest confidence.

 Find out how to report a faulty sign, pot hole or other road surface issue, please see:

 Make a complaint about a traffic warden (Civil Enforcement Officer)

-If you wish to make a complaint or provide feedback regarding one of our Civil Enforcement Officers (CEOs) you need to contact NSL Services in writing:
+If you wish to make a complaint or provide feedback regarding one of our Civil Enforcement Officers (CEOs) you need to contact NSL Services: